Red Dead Redemption: Legacy

 Critics concurred that Red Dead Redemption was among the best games of the seventh generation of video game consoles.
 Eurogamers Dan Whitehead hoped the eighth generation of consoles would offer "similarly powerful experiences".
 In September 2013, IGN ranked Red Dead Redemption the fifth-best PlayStation 3 and seventh-best Xbox 360 game.
 In 2015, GamesRadar ranked it sixth on its list of best games, recognizing its superiority in narrative over Rockstar's Grand Theft Auto V (2013), and USgamer ranked it tenth on its list of best 21st-century games; Jaz Rignall called it "one of the finest open world games so far seen".
 GamesRadar+ named it the fourth-best game of the decade in 2019, comparing it favorably to other sandbox games Grand Theft Auto V and The Witcher 3: Wild Hunt (2015).
 Red Dead Redemption ranked high on several best game lists determined by the public; it featured seventh on Good Games "Top 100 Games" list, and fifth on IGNs "Games of a Generation" list, as voted by the program and website's respective audiences.

 A prequel, Red Dead Redemption 2, was released in October 2018 for PlayStation 4 and Xbox One.
 The game's main story is set in 1899, 12 years before Red Dead Redemption, and depicts John's life as part of Dutch's gang alongside Bill, Javier, Uncle, Abigail, and Jack.
-Players control fellow gang member Arthur Morgan.
+The player controls fellow gang member Arthur Morgan.